Black Mountains, Brecon Beacons National Park

 Black Mountains Walks – Summary

-Whether you are visiting to enjoy the Black Mountains walks, or one of the many other wonderful outdoor activities, you will surely be hypnotised by the overwhelming beauty of the area.
+Whether you are visiting to enjoy the Black Mountains walks or one of the many other wonderful outdoor activities, the overwhelming beauty of the area will undoubtedly hypnotise you.

 If you are anything like us, once you visit the Black Mountains, you will almost certainly find it difficult to stay away!